sav-che/TL-2/Authors/Dahl, Ove (Christian) {std. O.C. Dahl}.md

-> [!cite] BHL link: this entry starts at [page 9](https://www.biodiversitylibrary.org/item/103833#page/21/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 9](https://www.biodiversitylibrary.org/page/33259055) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dahl, Ove \[Christian\] (1862-1940), Norwegian botanist, born at Orkdalsøra, in the Orkedal, studied at the University of Kristiania (Oslo) 1880, cand. mag.
-1886, at Trondheim Botanical Museum of the University, later at Oslo as curator. (*O.C.
-Dahl*).
+1886, at Trondheim Botanical Museum of the University, later at Oslo as curator.
+**Abbreviated name**: *O.C.
+Dahl*

 #### Herbarium and types